NCAS-CMS/cfdm/docs/source/tutorial.rst

 spanned by a dimension coordinate construct's data array, but not the field construct's data, nor the data of any other metadata construct.

-This is the case for the "specific hunidity" field construct ``q`` that was written to the file **q_file.nc**.
+This is the case for the "specific humidity" field construct ``q`` that was written to the file **q_file.nc**.

-To change this so that the "time" dimension coordinate construct is written as a CF-netCDF size one coordinate variable, the field construct's data must be expanded to span the corresponding size one domain axis constuct, by using the `~Field.expand_dims` method of the field construct:
+To change this so that the "time" dimension coordinate construct is written as a CF-netCDF size one coordinate variable, the field construct's data must be expanded to span the corresponding size one domain axis construct, by using the `~Field.expand_dims` method of the field construct:

 .. code:: python